-Crowell & Moring's Pay Equity Team understands the current legal and compliance landscape, existing market conditions, the legitimate board interest in pay equity, and the yearning to be a market leader on pay equity.
+Crowell & Moring's Pay Equity Team understands the current legal and compliance landscape, existing market conditions, the legitimate Board-level interest in pay equity, and the yearning to be a market leader on pay equity.
 Beginning with class action employment discrimination litigation targeting performance management and compensation systems in the late 1990s and extending through the current emphasis on pay equity, Crowell & Moring's Pay Equity Team has assisted sophisticated employers in the design, management, and auditing of compensation and performance management systems for nearly two decades.

 We obtain information from our clients' compensation teams as to factors that can and should impact pay, promotions or other awards for that client and the extent to which the clients maintain electronic data on those variables.
 We then work with the labor economists to develop regression models that control for those factors and determine whether any statistically-significant differences exist between men and women or between racial subgroups.
 If there are statistically-significant variances in pay, we dig further into the pay differences and provide privileged legal advice to our clients regarding those differences.
 Our clients, armed with our legal advice, assess whether pay adjustments (or adjustments to promotions and other rewards) should be made.
 We provide clients information on the magnitude of change to bring variances within various statistical thresholds and to parity.

 For employers with common review dates for their employees, we conduct "real time" analyses of preliminary performance ratings, merit increases, bonuses, stock awards, and promotions.
 We then provide legal advice to those employers, permitting review of any areas of vulnerability and potential changes.